BodaDayo/TODO_Mobile/README.md

 - **Authentication Options:** Log in with your password, fingerprint, or other available methods.
 - **Onboarding:** Enjoy a guided tour with informative onboarding screens.
 - **Custom Avatars:** Choose from a list of default avatars to personalize your profile.
+- **Notifications:** You get reminders when tasks are close to due.

 ## Installation
 You can download the app from the Google Play Store or install it manually by following these steps: